This literacy/history project can be done at any time of the year. However, it's a great one to do as things are drawing to a close.

-This short guide will explain the literacy piece and the creation of the actual covered wagon.
+This short teacher's guide will explain the literacy piece and the creation of the actual covered wagon.
 (Each wagon is made from a 9" x 12" piece of regular cardboard.)
 You'll also find suggestions for how to decorate the "wagon trail" you'll being using for the races.

 The appendix found at the back of the eBook contains seven blackline masters: